manwaring/serverless-prune-versions/README.md

 Install the plugin as a dev dependency in your project

-`npm i -D serverless-prune-versions` or `yarn add serverless-prune-versions`
+`npm i serverless-prune-versions -D` or `yarn add serverless-prune-versions -D`

 Add the plugin to the `plugins` block of your `serverless.yml` file